 Secondly: once you factor in the time required to bend down and carefully apply weed killer to each weed you do want to kill, the question arises of whether it’s more efficient to just dig up the weeds by hand instead.

-Thirdly: weed killer can remain in the soil, causing damage after it’s been applied.
-This is especially true if it rains shortly after application.
+Thirdly: weed killer can remain in the soil, causing damage after it’s been applied. [source]

 Weed killer is recommended when you’ve got a particularly large or persistent weed wreaking havoc in your garden and, most importantly, when other techniques have failed.